dblock/ARTiledImageView/README.md

 A typical organization for deep zoom map tiles consists of a folder for each zoom level and individual JPG files for each tile.
 You can see an example of such files [here](Demo/Tiles/SenoraSabasaGarcia/tiles).
 ARTiledImageView comes with a local [ARLocalTiledImageDataSource](Classes/ARLocalTiledImageDataSource.h), which retrieves tile files from local storage, and a remote [ARWebTiledImageDataSource](Classes/ARWebTiledImageDataSource.h) data source, which retrieves map tiles from a remote URL and stores them in *Library/Caches* (NSCachesDirectory).

+You can generate tiles using [dzt](https://github.com/dblock/dzt) or any other tool listed with the [OpenSeadragon](http://openseadragon.github.io/examples/creating-zooming-images) project.

 ## Installation

 ARTiledImageView is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile: